techidaily/site-games-able/source/_posts/boost-your-gaming-with-an-immersive-multiplayer-adventure-using-ea-play-ps5.md

  Essentially, EA Play (once known as EA Access) is a subscription service for PlayStation and Xbox that offers select EA titles to “rent” while your subscription is on.
 It also gives you a 10% discount on some non-free titles, season passes, points packs, and DLCs.
 Lastly, EA Play membership will give you a free 10-hour early access trial to some EA games, and your progress will sync should you choose to buy the game.

- You can[get EA Play on PC through Xbox Game Pass](https://www.makeuseof.com/how-to-use-ea-play-xbox-game-pass-pc/) .
+ You can [get EA Play on PC through Xbox Game Pass](https://www.makeuseof.com/how-to-use-ea-play-xbox-game-pass-pc/) .
 But your subscription won’t carry over to PlayStation.
 EA Play on Xbox and PlayStation are not the same, and they offer different games.

  EA Play on the PS5 is $4.99/month or $29.99/year, and it will grant you access to more than 50 games.
-This makes it way cheaper than any of the[PlayStation Plus subscription tiers](https://www.makeuseof.com/playstation-plus-essential-vs-extra-vs-premium/) .
+This makes it way cheaper than any of the [PlayStation Plus subscription tiers](https://www.makeuseof.com/playstation-plus-essential-vs-extra-vs-premium/) .
 Judging solely by the number of games available, EA Play will give you more value than PlayStation Plus Essential ($9.99/month).

- By the way, EA Play is one of the[ways you can get The Sim 4 for free](https://www.makeuseof.com/how-to-download-and-play-the-sims-4-for-free/) .
+ By the way, EA Play is one of the [ways you can get The Sim 4 for free](https://www.makeuseof.com/how-to-download-and-play-the-sims-4-for-free/) .

 ## How to Subscribe to EA Play on the PS5

  Trying to navigate your PS5 to pay for EA Play could be a little tricky.
-Before you begin, you must[add a card as a payment method on your PS5](https://www.makeuseof.com/add-psn-wallet-funds-and-buy-games-on-ps5/) (EA Play insists you have a card even though it will charge your wallet).
+Before you begin, you must [add a card as a payment method on your PS5](https://www.makeuseof.com/add-psn-wallet-funds-and-buy-games-on-ps5/) (EA Play insists you have a card even though it will charge your wallet).
 So, we’ve detailed all the steps you should follow to successfully subscribe to it:

 1. Navigate to and select**PlayStation Store** from your PS5’s home.
 2. Tap**R1** till you reach the**Subscriptions** tab.